When it comes to fat-soluble vitamins, nutrients, weight, and growth…

 The safety and effectiveness of CHOLBAM on extrahepatic manifestations of bile acid synthesis disorders due to single enzyme defects or peroxisomal disorders, including Zellweger spectrum disorders, have not been established.

-The mechanism of action of cholic acid has not been fully established; however, it is known that cholic acid and its conjugates are endogenous ligands of the nuclear receptor, XR.
-FXR regulates enzymes and transporters that are involved in bile acid synthesis and in the enterohepatic circulation to maintain bile acid homeostasis under normal physiologic conditions.
+The mechanism of action of cholic acid has not been fully established; however, it is known that cholic acid and its conjugates are endogenous ligands of the nuclear receptor, FXR.
+FXR regulates enzymes and transporters that are involved in bile acid synthesis and in the enterohepatic circulation to maintain bile acid homeostasis under normal physiologic conditions.1

-Response to CHOLBAM treatment was assessed by the following laboratory criteria: (1) ALT or AST values reduced to less than 50 U/L, or baseline levels reduced by 80%; (2) total bilirubin values reduced to less than or equal to 1 mg/dL; and (3) no evidence of cholestasis on liver biopsy.
+Response to CHOLBAM treatment was assessed using the following laboratory criteria: (1) alanine aminotransferase (ALT) or aspartate aminotransferase (AST) values reduced to less than 50 U/L, or baseline levels reduced by 80%; (2) total bilirubin values reduced to less than or equal to 1 mg/dL; and (3) no evidence of cholestasis on liver biopsy.1

 CHOLBAM® (cholic acid) is a bile acid indicated for